codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 ---
-title: "Production and Staging deployments"
+title: "Production and staging deployments"
-description: "Learn how to deploy to different environments from Codefresh pipelines"
+description: "Deploy to different environments from Codefresh pipelines"
 group: ci-cd-guides
 toc: true
 ---

-With Codefresh you can deploy a single application to multiple environments (e.g. qa/staging/prod) and manage all of them with a single or multiple pipelines.
+With Codefresh, you can deploy a single application to multiple environments (e.g. qa/staging/prod), and manage all of them with a single or multiple pipelines.
-In this guide we will see how an example application can be deployed with different configurations and various workflows for handling environment deployment.
+This guide describes how an example application can be deployed with different configurations and various workflows for handling environment deployment.

 {% include image.html
 lightbox="true"